adam-huganir/yutc/README.md

       --set stringArray                Set a data value via a key path.
 Can be specified multiple times.
   -c, --common-templates stringArray   Templates to be shared across all arguments in template list.
 Can be a file or a URL.
 Can be specified multiple times.
   -o, --output string                  Output file/directory, defaults to stdout (default "-")
+      --ignore-empty                   Do not copy empty files to output location --include-filenames              Process filenames as templates
-      --include-filenames              Exec any filenames with go templates --strict                         On missing value, throw error instead of zero -w, --overwrite                      Overwrite existing files
+      --strict                         On missing value, throw error instead of zero -w, --overwrite                      Overwrite existing files
+      --helm                           Enable Helm-specific data processing (Convert keys specified with key=Chart to pascalcase)
       --bearer-auth string             Bearer token for any URL authentication --basic-auth string              Basic auth for any URL authentication --version                        Print the version and exit